Online casino: United Kingdom

 In the United Kingdom, the Gambling Act 2005 governs all matters of online gambling, permitting online betting sites to have a Remote Gambling Licence in order to offer online betting to UK citizens.
 In 2014, the UK government put into law the Gambling Act of 2014 which in addition to the original 2005 law, required offshore online gambling operators catering to UK players to obtain a UK license.
 The new regulation required operators to pay a 15% Place of Consumption Tax (POCT), something that triggered an exodus of sorts of some operators from the UK Isles.
 However, this exodus did not last long in most cases as the benefits outweighed the stumbling blocks, due to the UK being a major market for online gambling.

 In 2019 the United Kingdom Gambling Commission (UKGC) announced a series of new measures that apply to online and mobile casinos to reduce underage gambling with the aim of increasing fairness and transparency.
 The new measures will require casinos to have users verify their identity and age in order to gamble.

+Spain

+As of 2024, gambling in Spain is legal and regulated under the Spanish Gambling Act of 2011, which oversees both online and offline gambling activities.
+This legislation requires operators to obtain a license from the Directorate General for the Regulation of Gambling (DGOJ) to offer services.
+The law emphasizes responsible gambling, including age verification and self-exclusion programs.
+While national regulations provide a general framework, some Spanish regions may impose additional rules, reflecting the country's decentralized governance.
+Gambling winnings are subject to taxation, with conditions varying by the amount and type of game.

+Argentina

+As of 2024, gambling regulation in Argentina is primarily managed at the provincial level, with each of the 23 provinces and the autonomous city of Buenos Aires setting their own rules.
+This results in diverse gambling laws across the country.
+While national oversight exists for taxation and interstate gambling, there's no unified federal regulation for online gambling, leaving it up to each province.
+Operators must obtain local licenses and follow regional guidelines, including responsible gambling measures.
+The decentralized system aims to protect consumers, address problem gambling, and support local economies through gambling taxes.